-iOS is designed with advanced security technologies that offer enterprise-grade protection for corporate data while maintaining a great user experience on all iOS devices.
-This comprehensive approach to security allows for end-to-end control of your devices, data, and apps and keeps users focused on being productive.
+iOS is designed with advanced security technologies that offer enterprise-grade protection for corporate data while maintaining a great user experience.
+This comprehensive approach to security allows for end-to-end control of devices, data, and apps and keeps users focused on being productive.

 iOS delivers a secure architecture throughout, covering everything from the startup process to third-party apps.
 It includes a “sandboxed” approach to application runtime protection and requires application signing to prevent tampering.

 Secure Boot Chain